-Dr. Dave Williams (he/him) Arizona State University
+Dr. Dave Williams (he/him) Arizona State University will join us for the first week.

-Plus more guest instructor/mentors for short visits throughout the course.
+More guest instructor/mentors will join for short visits throughout the course.

-Contact any of us on the class Discord!
+You can contact any of instructors on the class Discord, including our quests.